-Six different commands can be sent from the Player Sync application to Mbox Player.
-These commands act exactly the same as pressing the corresponding button in the user interface for Mbox Player on the receiving computer.
-The only difference being the application of the delay.
+Seven different commands can be sent from the Player Sync application to Mbox Player.
+These commands act exactly the same as pressing the corresponding button(s) in the user interface for Mbox Player on the receiving computer.
+The only difference being the application of the delay as noted above.
+The seven commands that can be sent are: Take, Kill, Goto In, Goto 20, Goto 30 and the Load Clip by Number command.